deviantony/docker-elk/.github/ISSUE_TEMPLATE/issue_report.md

 #### Container logs

 <!--
-Please paste the full output of the `docker-compose logs` command below.
+Please paste the full output of the `docker compose logs` command below.

 Example: